How To Eat Healthy On Thanksgiving, According To Nutritionists & Dietitians

 A downside of the Thanksgiving turkey dinner is that it can be on the high side in sodium, so don’t overeat.

 And then there is the stuffing which, save for the generally healthy herbs, often includes processed, nutrient-drained bread.
-Some people even add processed meats to the mix, making the concoction more tasty but also more unhealthy.
+Some people even add processed meats to the mix, making the concoction more tasty but also less healthy.

 So should turkey end up on your dinner plate if you’re looking to eat healthy on Thanksgiving?

-Yes, its benefits far outweigh the drawbacks, provided you omit the stuffing or have only a spoonful.
+Yes, its benefits far outweigh the drawbacks.
+Provided you omit the stuffing or have only a spoonful, turkey is one of the more healthy Thanksgiving foods.

 Nutritional rating: 4 stars, (if you don’t eat the stuffing), 3 (if you do)